 Renew the Policy

-Typically, most individuals purchase term insurance to cover a specific period in their lives, such as term life insurance matureswhen their kids are young.
+Typically, most individuals purchase term insurance to cover a specific period in their lives, such as when their kids are young.
 However, as they grow older, they may want to continue coverage into old age.
 No matter what, premiums will be higher after renewal because the owner of the policy is older.
 Even if your client is in good health, these payments will go up.
 That being said, it can sometimes be better to shop around for different plans to see if there are better options and rates available.

 However, some insurers allow policyholders to renew their plans without a medical exam.
 If your client is worried about getting rated for insurance, this option might be best.